Proposed update to water rates for fiscal years 2027-2029

 How to submit a written Objection (AB2257)

-Any property owner or tenant who wishes to file a timely written objection to satisfy the requirement to exhaust administrative remedies under AB 2257 (Government Code Sections 53759.1 and 53759.2) must meet the following procedural and substantive requirements:
+Any property owner or customer who wishes to file a timely written objection to satisfy the requirement to exhaust administrative remedies under AB 2257 (Government Code Sections 53759.1 and 53759.2) must meet the following procedural and substantive requirements:

-• Be in writing with the printed name and an original signature from the property owner of record or tenant directly liable for the payment of the fee/account holder.
+• Be in writing with the printed name and an original signature from the property owner of record or customer directly liable for the payment of the fee/account holder.
 Emails will require a digital signature and must be sent to city.clerk@menlopark.gov.
 A digital signature may include a scanned PDF or photo of a handwritten signature, a digital stylus pen (e.g., Apple Pencil) signature, or any other form of electronic signature acceptable to the City.

 • Identify the parcel for which the written objection is filed, by street address or Assessor’s Parcel Number (APN).